devdele/Brainy-1.0/README.md

   </a>
 </p>

-> This was inspired by looking at how schools don't have a learning management systems.
+> A modern learning management system designed to overcome the limitations of traditional educational platforms.

 ### 🏠 [Homepage](https://schoolbrainy.vercel.app/)